minhtriphan/Kaggle-Competition-LECR--part-of--21st-solution/README.md

 # Kaggle-Competition-LECR--part-of--21st-solution
 This is a part of the 21st position in the Learning Equality - Curriculum Recommendation competition on Kaggle (https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations)

 The entire model (retriever and re-ranker) gets 0.610/0.645 on public/private LB.
 This model alone can be at the 40th/1057 position in the competition.
+The inference notebook could be found here, https://www.kaggle.com/code/shinomoriaoshi/lecr-v17g-infer/notebook?scriptVersionId=120536829

 The structure of the retriever and the re-ranker are given in the below images